marohrdanz/NGCHMSupportFiles/README.md

 The version number in this package corresponds to the version number of the [NG-CHM](https://github.com/MD-Anderson-Bioinformatics/NG-CHM) viewer project.

-## Installation:
+## Installation

-This package can be installed from the [MD-Anderson-Bioinformatics R-Universe](https://md-anderson-bioinformatics.r-universe.dev/) repository.
+This package can be installed from the [MD-Anderson-Bioinformatics R-Universe](https://md-anderson-bioinformatics.r-universe.dev/packages) repository.

 ```r
 install.packages("NGCHMSupportFiles", repos = c("https://md-anderson-bioinformatics.r-universe.dev", "https://cran.r-project.org"))
 ```

-## Included files:
+## Included files

 1. **ShaidyMapGen.jar**: compiled java code used to export an NG-CHM to a file